Cell Ranger4.0 (latest), printed on 10/22/2020

-Cell Ranger processes all Feature Barcoding data through a basic counting pipeline that determines the count of each feature in each cell.
+Cell Ranger processes all Feature Barcode data through a counting pipeline that quantifies each feature in each cell.
 This analysis is done by the cellranger count pipeline.
 The pipeline outputs a unified feature-barcode matrix that contains gene expression counts alongside Feature Barcode counts for each cell barcode.
 The feature-barcode matrix replaces the gene-barcode matrix emitted by older versions of Cell Ranger.

-To enable Feature Barcoding analysis, cellranger count needs two new inputs:
+To enable Feature Barcode analysis, cellranger count needs two new inputs:

 --librariesflag, and declares the FASTQ files and library type for each input dataset.
-In a typical Feature Barcoding analysis there will be two input libraries: one for the normal single-cell gene expression reads, and one for the Feature Barcoding reads.
+In a typical Feature Barcode analysis there will be two input libraries: one for the normal single-cell gene expression reads, and one for the Feature Barcode reads.
 This argument replaces the

 The complete set of arguments to cellranger count are covered in Single-Sample Analysis.